PseudoKnight/CHDiscord/README.md

 ### discord_retrieve_invites(closure)
 Retrieves an array of invite arrays for this guild.
 Passes the array to the callback closure.
-Each invite array contains data about the invite, including the keys 'code', 'channelid', and optionally 'userid' of the inviter.
+Each invite array contains data about the invite, which has the keys 'code' and 'channelid', and optionally 'userid' of the inviter, 'uses' and 'max_uses'.
 Requires the `Manage Server` permission.

 ## Channel Functions